PelionIoT/hurricane-electric-IPv6-tunnel/README.md

 -   Connecting an end-node

-    Test the complete setup, use the [mbed-os-example-client](https://github.com/ARMmbed/mbed-os-example-client.git) repo and mbed Device Connector / mbed Cloud.
+    Test the complete setup, use the [Pelion-Device-Ready-example](https://github.com/ARMmbed/pelion-ready-example) repository and [Pelion Device Management](https://cloud.mbed.com) service.
 This is left to the user to implement & is beyond the scope of this document.
+    For more information, check the [Mbed OS documentation](https://os.mbed.com/docs/mbed-os/v5.12/mbed-os-pelion/device-management-for-mbed-os.html)

 Congratulations!! your tunnel broker is now fully working 🙂 .
 Go ahead and have fun with IPv6.